COMPARE TO OTHER COMPONENTS

 » hOCR / HTML Export

-» Images of any Page, Text
+» Images of any Page, Text Element or Barcode

 7.2.
-Perform OCR on Image using the Syncfusion Essential PDF OCR Processor
+Perform OCR on Image Using the Syncfusion Essential PDF OCR Processor

 Syncfusion Essential PDF is capable of extracting text from images with great accuracy.